 While Profit Wise is a great book for anyone wishing to grow a successful business (often referred to as Scaling).
 And you need to read it early in the process so you can start on the correct path.

-There are several common themes between the three books to include the importance of Communication in Business, the critical role of understanding your customers, having a clear identity for the business that your staff buy into, and how to help your staff to make good decisions.
+There are several common themes between the three books including the importance of Communication in Business, the critical role of understanding your customers, having a clear identity for the business that your staff buy into, and how to help your staff make good decisions.
 I suppose that the big link between the 3 books is the need to ask good questions, to ask good questions of your customers and more importantly ask searching questions of yourself and your team in terms of the type of business you want to lead and the difference you want to make in the world.

-I hope that you enjoyed this rather long post, comments and social shares welcomes, and if you need assistance with anything mentioned in this article for your business, feel free to reach out to start a discussion.
+I hope that you enjoyed this rather long post, comments and social shares are welcome, and if you need assistance with anything mentioned in this article for your business, feel free to reach out to start a discussion.
 You can also check out my consultancy, mentoring and training services and of course my online training.

 thanks Donncha (@donnchadhh on Twitter)